evmts/tevm-monorepo/docs-beta/tutorial/configuration.md

 - **evmts.config.ts**

-The typescript and build plugins [installed in previous step](./installation.md) are configured via the `evmts.config.ts` file.
+The typescript and build plugins are configured via a evmts.config.ts file.

-In this tutorial we will use the `@evmts/cli` tool to generate a config but you can also [create the configuration manually](../reference/config.md).
+We could use the `@evmts/cli` tool to generate a config but in this tutorial we will do it from scratch.

 - **Install EVMts cli**